kojiishi/unicode-auto-spacing/README.md

 ./scripts/build.sh
 ```

-## Commit Changes
+## Code Changes

-If you are planning to commit changes,
+If you are planning to commit code changes,
 please install the dev packages as well:
 ```shell-session
 pipenv install -d